Song Joong-ki, Song Hye-kyo Marriage Rumors Resurface, Actor Talks About Being A Good Husband

 — 송중기 싱가포르의 팬클럽SJK_SG (@SongJoongKi_SG) April 13, 2017

 “I adore my newborn nephew.
-Looking at my brother who just had his baby, I keep thinking, “Someday, I might all be the same,” said Song Joong-ki.
+Looking at my brother who just had his baby, I keep thinking, ‘Someday, I might all be the same,'” said Song Joong-ki.

 The actor also added that he wanted to be a good husband.